Bluespace renovation products

 Beware!
 We’re not the only ones who love homegrown delights.
 Possums and rats are suckers for young seedlings, so cover them up with some wire and netting for added protection.

 Has our winter gardening guide inspired you to get outside in the garden?
 What winter gardening project are you going to tackle?
+Or do you have any winter gardening tips to share?
 Tell us in the comment section below!
+You may also like to check out this article on how to keep your indoor plants alive in winter.

 More gardening articles here